pippim/pippim.github.io/programs/tim-ta.md

 # Local Storage Files

-A single file called `ttaConfig` is used to store Settings, Projects and Tasks.
+A single file called `ttaConfig` is used to store Configuration settings, Projects and Tasks.
+You should back this file up.
+See <a href="#Download">Download</a> section.
+The backup can be used on another device or browser.
+See <a href="#Upload">Upload</a> section.

 `ttaConfig` is kept in "***Local Storage***".
 Local Storage is also used to store every stock and custom sound file.